Elliot Anderson (footballer): Return to Newcastle and breakthrough

 On 21 September 2022, Anderson's breakthrough into the first-team was rewarded with a new long-term contract.
 On 26 February 2023, he came off the bench in the 91st minute of the 2023 EFL Cup final defeat to Manchester United.
-He was controversially denied a first Newcastle goal on 17 March 2023 when his back-post header was ruled out by VAR, a decision that was criticised by many pundits.
+He was controversially denied a first Newcastle goal on 17 March 2023 at Nottingham Forest when his back-post header was ruled out by VAR.
+A decision described as "bizarre", while former referee Dermot Gallagher clarified with evidence that no offside law had been broken.